mskcc/LimsRest/README.md

 # PiExemplarRest
-the internal restful service used by platform informatics
+The restful service used by IGO and IGO customers.